AJR628/vaiform/docs/vaiform-v1-scope.md

 ---

-## Core Feature: Quote-to-Short Studio
+## Non-Core Feature: Quote-to-Short Studio (Can Be Removed Later)

+> **Note**: This feature is documented for completeness but is **not part of the core v1 product**.
+The core product is the Article Explainer pipeline.
+Studio routes can be removed after launch if not actively used.

 **POST /api/studio/start**
 - **File**: `src/routes/studio.routes.js`